-On 1 July 2009 the HPC became the statutory regulator of practitioner psychologists following The Health Care and Associated Professions (Miscellaneous Amendments and Practitioner Psychologists) Order 2009.
-Seven psychologist domains became protected titles in addition to the titles 'practitioner psychologist' and 'registered psychologist'.
-The majority of psychologists who were in those seven domains and on the voluntary registers of the Association of Educational Psychologists (AEP) and the British Psychological Society (BPS) automatically transferred to the HPC Register.
+On 1 July 2009 the HPC became the regulator of practitioner psychologists following The Health Care and Associated Professions (Miscellaneous Amendments and Practitioner Psychologists) Order 2009.
+As a result eight psychologist domains became protected titles and the majority of psychologists who were in those domains and on the voluntary registers of the Association of Educational Psychologists (AEP) and the British Psychological Society (BPS) automatically transferred to the HPC Register.

-The Fitness to Practise Department assumed responsibility for investigating existing complaints or referrals which were being considered by the AEP or BPS at the time of transfer, as well as those recent cases which were put on hold pending the HPC assuming the role of regulator of practitioner psychologists.
+The Fitness to Practise Department assumed responsibility for investigating existing complaints or referrals which were being considered by the AEP or BPS at the time of transfer as well as those recent cases which were put on hold pending the HPC assuming the role of regulator of practitioner psychologists.